 It's beginning to look a lot like Christmas [insert Michael Buble voice], everywhere you go ...

-Finally, I can't believe Christmas already came and went.
+I can't believe Christmas already came and went.
 I wait all year long for a couple of days of holidays that fly by in the blink of an eye.
-It's quite sad to think that now I have to wait a 340 days until next December comes along.
+It's quite sad to think that now I have to wait another 340 days until next December comes along.

 Fortunately, New Years Eve is close by and it's what is keeping my excitement alive.